Jewish–Roman wars: Impact on the Jewish religion

 According to rabbinic tradition, a key moment in this transformation took place during the siege of Jerusalem, when the Pharisaic sage Yohanan ben Zakkai had himself smuggled out of the city in a coffin.
 After meeting with Vespasian and prophesying his rise to the imperial throne, Yohanan secured permission to establish an academy at the small town of Yavne.
 This institution became a leading center of rabbinic activity, where significant enactments were introduced to reshape Jewish life and observance without the temple.
 The priestly class relocated to Galilee and various diaspora communities, where they contributed to the development of synagogue liturgy and may have played a role in the preparation of biblical translations.
 Following the Bar Kokhba revolt, major centers of Jewish learning emerged in the Galilee and Babylonia, where scholars compiled the foundational texts of rabbinic Judaism: the Mishnah (early 3rd century) and later, the Jerusalem and Babylonian Talmuds, which became primary sources of Jewish law and religious guidance.

+In the long term, by removing Judaism's geographic anchor in Jerusalem and the Temple, the suppression of the Jewish revolts impacted both practice and identity in the Jewish diaspora.
+Jewish communities scattered across the Roman Empire underwent a gradual transformation visible through an increase in biblically derived Hebrew names, inscriptions referring to "the Law," mentions of rabbis and the Patriarchate, and the widespread use of symbols such as the menorah and shofar.
+Pre-existing ethnic ties, activated by heightened social tension, persecutions, and growing receptiveness to change accelerated the diffusion of rabbinic reforms, and made Jews feel a stronger need to assert their Jewish identity.
+This process began prior to the rise of state-sponsored Christian hostility, though it was subsequently intensified by it.
+These reforms were transmitted through traveling rabbis, synagogue leaders, and migration, eventually bringing Diaspora communities under the influence of the major rabbinic centers in Galilee and Babylonia.
+Following the dissolution of the Patriarchate by Byzantine authorities, leadership shifted definitively toward the Jewish centers in Babylonia which continued to thrive under Sasanian rule.